oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 In this lab, you will learn how to:
 * Change notebook service levels
 * Create notebook versions, view version history and compare notebook versions
-* Create a notebook using the Example template
 * Create jobs to schedule notebook run
 * Create paragraph dependencies, and run the paragraphs based on paragraph dependency order